NREL/OpenStudio-analysis-gem/README.md

 Testing
 -------

 This gem used RSpec for testing.
-To test simple run `rspec` at the command line.
+To test simply run `rspec` at the command line.